amusant/presentations/hackadac/PITCHME.md

 	- Hacker Point of View

 -e.g
-- In HackaDac we assume simple HW adversary
+- In Hack@Dac we assume simple HW adversary
 	- set of attackers `\(A_0\)`=Processor, `\(A_1\)`=JTAG, `\(A_2\)`=SPI, `\(A_3\)`=GPIO
 	- Secure POV: Processor/Software `\(A_0\)`
 	- Hacker POV: Access from hardware pins. `\({A_1,A_2,A_3}\)`